kerimoyle/libcellml-tutorials/tutorials/hh_tutorials/tut3/tut3_debugSodiumChannelModel.rst

 Each issue generated contains a pointer to the item to which it refers.
 We can retrieve the affected item directly from the issue in one of two ways:

 - retrieving an :code:`AnyItem` structure (whose "first" attribute is an enum of the :code:`CellmlElementType`; and "second" attribute is an std::any cast of the item itself); and casting it appropriately, or
-     - since we know that the type of item in this error is a :code:`VARIABLE`, we can call the convenience method Issue::variable() to return the variable which needs attention.
+- since we know that the type of item in this error is a :code:`VARIABLE`, we can call the convenience method :code:`Issue::variable()` to return the variable which needs attention.
   (Of course you could retrieve it using the name of its parent component and its name too - this is just another way!)

 .. container:: dothis